I picked this breakfast idea surfing the web. Mr. Lazy Cook’s version is simplified somewhat from the original which was from a vegan website.

 I have had this breakfast once, this morning.
 I liked the taste and texture.
 I also found that it gave me a nice fueled feeling that lasted for several hours.
 I ate it plain the first time.
 Tomorrow I plan to add blueberries and walnuts.

-Please share your experience with us if you try it out.
+Please share your experience if you try it out.

 The original recipe is from the Choosing Raw website.
 It used quinoa flakes which I didn’t have instead of the oat flakes which I did have.